Gmail is one of the most popular cloud-based email service, with over one billion monthly active users.

 As well as saving you download time, through scheduled cloud backup such as Spinbackup, the process is completely automated so you can simply “set it and forget it” and never have to worry about making backups again.

 Spinbackup offers two different backup services: for business or personal use.
 For each service, your Gmail account can be backed up both manually and on an automatic daily basis.
 The business account allows domain administrators to back up accounts for all users.
-Spinbackup for Business is the best Google Apps backup solution for SMBs and educational institutions.
+Spinbackup for Business is the best G Suite (former Google Apps) backup solution for SMBs and educational institutions.

 How to Backup Gmail with Spinbackup for Business

-As administrator of the enterprise account, you can set automatic backup for individual users or for all users.
-Sign up for Spinbackup and automatic backup for all users will start the next day.
+As an administrator of the G Suite enterprise account, you can set automatic backup for individual users or for all users.
+Sign up for Spinbackup, and automatic backup for all users will start the next day.

 To check the default settings for the entire domain go to: Menu ‘Settings’ -> ‘Services backed up’.